ZhenjaMax/BBG-Translator-tools/tutorial/2-XML-civ6.md

   <img src="../images/2-project-mogadishu.png">
 </p>

 We found `Row` object that contains description we needed.
 It has `LOC_LEADER_TRAIT_LISBON_DESCRIPTION` tag which is used to set Mogadishu City-state description.
+We need to create `Replace` object with that found tag, put it to your language file, replace `Language` attribute and write new text (see instruction above).

 # Part 4.
 How to check your language file.